N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 - Purpose: To render and show the plot of artist count distribution.

 #### 📊 CHART ANALYSIS:
-- Main Pattern: The "Artist Count" distribution is right-skewed, with the majority of releases featuring only a single artist.
+- **Main Pattern**: The "Artist Count" distribution is right-skewed, with the majority of releases featuring only a single artist.
 This is indicated by the peak at an artist count of 1.
-- Trend: There is a decreasing frequency as the artist count increases, showing that releases with more artists are less common.
+- **Trend**: There is a decreasing frequency as the artist count increases, showing that releases with more artists are less common.
-- Outliers: There are some releases with a high artist count (5 or more), but they are quite rare, and these points could be considered outliers.
+- **Outliers**: There are some releases with a high artist count (5 or more), but they are quite rare, and these points could be considered outliers.
 These outliers may represent collaborations or ensemble works.

 ___
 ### PROBLEM 3
 #### Basic Descriptive Statistics
-Sorting and Displaying Top 5 Most Streamed Tracks:
+**Sorting and Displaying Top 5 Most Streamed Tracks:**
 ```python

 # Sort the dataset by 'streams' in descending order and select the top 5 tracks